First, congratulations on graduation!

 Second, YAAAAAAASSSS you’re thinking about traveling after graduation!
-Between my graduation trips and my travel trips as an official person in the Working World™, traveling after school is the best time to travel.
+Between my graduation trips and my travel trips as an official person in the Working World™, traveling after school has been the best time to travel.

-Sure, you might be broke, but if you’re able to save up, you have all the time in the world and less responsibilities.
+Sure, you might be broke, but if you’re able to save up, you have less responsibilities.
 It can be easier to travel in that gap between graduating and starting a job– compared to when you’re working full time with basically no vacation time, all of the bills, and, like, weddings and funerals to go to instead.

 Now, where should you go?
 Here are 16 great graduation trips to consider!
 I asked fellow travelers to share their best graduation trips or ideas and added some of my favorites as well!